maruel/panicparse/README.md

 ### Disable inlining

 Starting with go1.11, the toolchain starts to inline more often.
 This causes traces to be less informative.
-You can use the following to help diagnosing
+Starting with go1.17, optimization also interfere with traces.
+You can use the following to help diagnosing issues:
-issues:

-    go install -gcflags '-l' path/to/foo
+    go install -gcflags '-N -l' path/to/foo
     foo |& pp

 or

-    go test -gcflags '-l' ./... |& pp
+    go test -gcflags '-N -l' ./... |& pp

+Run `go tool compile -help` to get the full list of valid values for -gcflags.

 ### GOTRACEBACK